 Students who undertake Specialist Mathematics will develop confidence in their mathematical knowledge and ability, and gain a positive view of themselves as mathematics learners.
 They will gain an appreciation of the true nature of mathematics, its beauty and its power.

 YEAR 10 UNIT ASSESSMENT

-Term 1 Algebra and matrices Problem solving and modelling task
+Term 1 Algebra and matrices Exam

-Term 2 Probability and combinatorics Exams
+Term 2 Probability and combinatorics Exam

-Term 3 Quadratics and complex numbers
+Term 3 Trigonometry functions, geometry and probability Problem solving and modelling task

-Term 4 Introduction to proofs
+Term 4 Logarithms, statistics, financial mathematics and geometry Exam

 Science